The Four Feathers (1978 film): Critical

 The Los Angeles Times praised it as "a large, sumptuous movie in the grand, romantic tradition... staged with fine sweep and power by Don Sharp from a meticulous adaptation".
 The Christian Science Monitor called it "rollicking entertainment."

 A New York Times reviewer wrote: "Mr. Bridges is quite effective as the bearded adventurer, and the action scenes are jolly good, if you will.
 'Four Feathers' may possibly be the bloodiest pacifist lesson ever devised, but its grand posturing and silly sentiments work nicely."

 The Monthly Film Bulletin called it "a museum piece, brought up from the vaults, dusted down and carefully mounted."

+The Evening Standard called it "a distinctly compact version" in which it was "difficult to see the attraction of casting Beau Bridges as the hero."

+"What right has it to exist at all," asked The Observer.

 Ratings

-It was the 28th highest rated show of the week on American television.
+The film was the 28th highest rated show of the week on American television.